Say It Isn’t So: Colette Is Closing

 "We’ll launch the H&M capsule on 21 August," Business of Fashion reported.
 "And of course nothing change [sic] with our 'Le Relais' projects with Les Vacances de Lucien, Sacai, Thom Browne, Chanel, and Saint Laurent on our first floor."

-As for what will happen to one of the trendiest spaces in Paris, in somewhat of an interesting twist, Saint Laurent is in talks takeover the space.
+As for what will happen to one of the most fashionable spaces in Paris, in somewhat of an interesting twist, Saint Laurent is in talks takeover the space.
 Back in 2013, after Hedi Slimane changed the company’s name from Yves Saint Laurent to Saint Laurent, Colette sold "Ain't Laurent Without Yves" parody T-shirts.
 Saint Laurent demanded the shirts be removed from Colette’s website, saying they “seriously damaged' the YSL brand.”
-Fittingly, the two fashion powerhouses never worked together again.
-Yikes.
+However, a statement today revealed that: "Negotiations are under way with Saint Laurent and we would be proud to have a brand with such a history, with whom we have frequently collaborated, taking over our address.
+We are happy of the serious interest expressed by Saint Laurent in this project, and it could also represent a very good opportunity for our employees."

+Hurry up and head on over!
+That goodbye pilgrimage won’t make itself.

 Advertisement